 If your claim is denied, we’ll help you appeal the insurer’s decision.
 Our experienced team will gather additional medical reports, witness statements, and expert testimonies to strengthen your case and get your denied claim overturned.

 Absolutely nothing.
-In NSW, your workers compensation claim is fully funded by the Independent Review Office (IRO), so you’ll never receive a bill from us.
+In NSW, your workers comp stress claim is fully funded by the Independent Review Office (IRO), so you’ll never receive a bill from us.

 If you have a permanent impairment, you may also be eligible for additional claims like Total and Permanent Disability (TPD).
 Although these claims aren’t covered by the IRO, you’re still protected by our No Win No Fee guarantee.